leeleelee3264/my-hugo-tech-blog/content/post/2022-10-25-effevtive-python-betterway-11-to-15.md

 <br>
 <br>

 > Summary of Effective Python written by Breet Slatkin.
-This chapter covers List and Dictionary.
-In List, sequence slicing, unpacking.
-In Dictionary, get, defaultdict, __missing__.
+In this post, we covers List & Dictionary.

 <br>